 Community action agency programs in Massachusetts.

-In the state of Massachusetts, non-profit community action agencies play a leading role in helping the less fortunate, unemployed, and low income residents.
+In the state of Massachusetts, non-profit community action agencies listed below play a leading role in helping the less fortunate, unemployed, and low income residents.
 Many of the centers administer an extensive number of financial assistance programs to help families make it through a crisis.
 So short term grants may be available for paying expenses, such as rent or heating bills, while a client works with a case manager on self-sufficiency.

 While many of the agencies provide direct short term assistance for basic needs, or they can refer families to other government or private resources, the focus is always on preventing or ending the cycle of poverty.
 So to that end the centers will work with clients to help them gain new skills, find employment in Massachusetts, or increase their educational level.